-College admissions can feel high stakes.
-And we worry that our teenagers will get behind.
-So we feel a responsibility to give them every academic nudge as early as possible.
+College admissions can be high stakes.
+And we worry that our teenagers will get behind in the process.
+Often, parents feel a responsibility to give their teenagers every academic advantage as early as possible.
 Earlier is better, right?
-Going with that assumption, is earlier also better for college testing?
+If that assumption is accurate, then is earlier also better for college testing?

 Relax, say college admissions testing experts.
 For the majority of students, there’s no need to break out the ACT or SAT study guides until the summer before junior year.
-Here’s what families of younger students need to know.
+Along the way, there are things students can do to prepare.
+Here’s what your teenager can do from 8th grade through 11th grade.

-A PreACT (formerly the ACT Plan) is as a sophomore-level practice test for the ACT.
+A PreACT (formerly the ACT Plan) is a sophomore-level practice test for the ACT.
 But only students whose schools offer the PreACT can take it because the test isn’t available to the general public.
-The PreACT isn’t tied to scholarship opportunities and, like the PSAT, scores are not reported.
+The PreACT isn’t tied to scholarship opportunities and, like the PSAT, the results are not sent to colleges.

 According to experts, prepping in 8th or 9th grade for the PSAT is unnecessary.
 Even sophomores needn’t prepare, says Jed Applerouth, founder of Atlanta-based Applerouth Testing.
 “For the vast majority of students, prepping in 9th or 10th grade is an inefficient use of time,” Applerouth says.
 “We see tremendous gains when students begin prepping for the SAT or ACT after sophomore year.”

 If students score very high (typically in the top 2 percent) on the junior-year PSAT, they may earn National Merit recognition and college scholarships.
-It’s the only reason students should take the PSAT as juniors, explains Megan Dorsey, test prep expert and founder of the Houston-based College Prep Results.
+It’s the only reason students should take the PSAT as juniors, explains Dorsey.
 Students who score in the top 5 to 10 percent on the PSAT during sophomore year would do well to study for the junior PSAT for a chance to qualify for National Merit.

 Which test suits your student better (feels easier, less stressful, etc.)?
 Use the results to decide which official admissions test—the SAT or the ACT—your student will take junior year.
 The results can also help identify areas for improvement (math, reading comprehension, etc.).
 While many juniors take both the ACT and SAT, focusing on one is often more effective and less expensive.
-“I encourage taking each test once to see which test you perform better on,” says Cecilia Castellano, vice provost at Bowling Green State University.
+“I encourage taking each test once to see which test you perform better on,” says Castellano.
 “Then take the better test for you a second time, because your results generally go up a little after the first sitting.”

-So when’s the best time to take the SAT or ACT?
 Most students take their first official ACT or SAT test sometime during junior year.
-If your student plans to take a test fall of junior year, then he should start preparing the summer before.
-Allowing a month or more to prep for the junior year SAT or ACT is key whether studying independently, taking a class, or working with a tutor.
+If your student plans to take the test during fall of junior year, then they should start preparing the summer before.
+Allowing one month or more to prep for the junior year SAT or ACT is key, whether studying independently, taking a class, or working with a tutor.
 Don’t cram the night before!